akrantz01/krantz.dev/content/posts/ssh-certificates.md

 This process appears to be unavoidable, unless you only want to use root (which you ABSOLUTELY SHOULD NOT BE DOING!).

 At the start of the lockdown in March, I had a desire to completely redo my server setup since my mail server was being a pain.
-In my research to find the services I wanted to run and how to best do it, I came across {{<extlink "https://smallstep.com/blog/use-ssh-certificates/" "this blog post" >}} about SSH certificates.
+In my research to find the services I wanted to run and how to best do it, I came across [this blog post][] about SSH certificates.
 **TLDR**: SSH certificates allow you to have a single certificate authority that signs all your public keys allowing you to use any private key you approve of, and you should be using them.
 After reading that, I sought to implement it for my own servers.

 Now, I should note that I am by no means running anything at scale.
 I was planning on using 5 servers with 3 in a Docker Swarm cluster, 1 dedicated for mail, and the other for general testing (I have since cut back to 3 standalone servers due to changes in pricing).
 I chose to use SSH certificates mainly out of curiosity about the technology.
-Rather than using Smallstep's solution that they were pushing in {{< extlink "https://smallstep.com/blog/use-ssh-certificates/" "that blog post" >}}, I chose to almost roll my own version of it.
+Rather than using Smallstep's solution that they were pushing in [that blog post][], I chose to almost roll my own version of it.
 Don't worry, I didn't try to roll my own crypto and create a fully custom implementation of it.
-I instead used {{< extlink "https://vaultproject.io" "Hashicorp Vault" >}}, a general purpose secret store, and {{< extlink "https://github.com/akrantz01/vssh" "a tool I wrote" >}} to sign the public keys.
+I instead used [Hashicorp Vault][], a general purpose secret store, and [a tool I wrote][] to sign the public keys.

 This worked, but it was a bit clunky.
 Vault is really intended for more than just signing SSH certificates so that was a bit overkill.